microsoft/WhatTheHack/042-SAPOnAzure/Coach/01-SAP-Auto-Deployment.md

 # Notes & Guidance

 This challenge introduces an automation tool for SAP Basis persons on provision of (1) all necessary Azure infrastructure (compute/storage/network) (2) server configurations and SAP system installation.
 The tool is based on Terraform and Ansible script.
+Contact your Microsoft team for the deployment files.

 ## Description